Attacker stabs British lawmaker multiple times in church | Law-Order

 Attacker stabs British lawmaker multiple times in church

-A 69-year-old British lawmaker in Prime Minister Boris Johnson's Conservative Party was stabbed several times in a church by a man who walked into a meeting with voters from his electoral district, a witness at the scene told Reuters.
-David Amess, who represents Southend West in Essex, eastern England, was stabbed at around midday at a meeting at a Methodist Church.
+A British lawmaker in Prime Minister Boris Johnson's Conservative Party was stabbed several times on Friday in a church by a man who walked into a meeting with voters from his electoral district, a witness at the scene told Reuters.
+David Amess, 69, who represents Southend West in Essex, eastern England, was stabbed at around midday at a meeting at the Belfairs Methodist Church.

-A 69-year-old British lawmaker in Prime Minister Boris Johnson's Conservative Party was stabbed several times in a church by a man who walked into a meeting with voters from his electoral district, a witness at the scene told Reuters.
+A British lawmaker in Prime Minister Boris Johnson's Conservative Party was stabbed several times on Friday in a church by a man who walked into a meeting with voters from his electoral district, a witness at the scene told Reuters.

-David Amess, who represents Southend West in Essex, eastern England, was stabbed at around midday at a meeting at a Methodist Church.
-Police said a man had been arrested after the stabbing.
+David Amess, 69, who represents Southend West in Essex, eastern England, was stabbed at around midday at a meeting at the Belfairs Methodist Church.
+Police said a man had been arrested after the stabbing and they were not looking for anyone else in connection with the incident.

 Amess's office confirmed he had been stabbed but gave no further details.
 "He was stabbed several times," John Lamb, a local councillor at the scene, told Reuters.
 "We're not sure how serious it is but it's not looking good."